GENERAL POLICIES AND PROCEDURES

 - Cancellations will be accepted, and a refund given up to 11 days before an event.
 A processing fee of $10 for each cancelled event will be applied to all cancellations.

 - No cancellations will be accepted, and no refunds given less than 11 days before an event.
+No transfers are allowed in this period except for transferring your day to another rider.
 There are no exceptions to this policy for any reason.

 - At any time prior to the start of the event you may sell or transfer your spot to another rider provided that rider is in the same group classification.
 If the event was originally purchased with a membership then the buyer must have a P.R.E. membership of equal, or greater value than the seller.